4TT1L4/cargo/src/doc/src/guide/cargo-toml-vs-cargo-lock.md

 $ cargo update -p regex   # updates just “regex”
 ```

 This will write out a new `Cargo.lock` with the new version information.
-Note
-that the argument to `cargo update` is actually a
+Note that the argument passed to `cargo update` is actually called a
 [Package ID Specification](../reference/pkgid-spec.md) and `regex` is just a
 short specification.